hbctraining/GCC-BOSC-2018/lessons/sample_level_QC.md

 <img src="../img/example_metadata.png" width="400">

-When visualizing on PC1 and PC2, we don't see the samples separate by `treatment`.
+When visualizing on PC1 and PC2, we don't see the samples separate by `treatment`, so we decide to explore other sources of variation present in the data that are included in our metadata table.

 <img src="../img/example_PCA_treatmentPC1.png" width="400">

-To explore the sources of variation in the data, we explore the other factors.
-Next we explore `cage`, but the `cage` factor does not seem to explain the variation on PC1 or PC2.
+We start with the factor `cage`, but the `cage` factor does not seem to explain the variation on PC1 or PC2.

 <img src="../img/example_PCA_cage.png" width="400">